wptrainingteam/block-development-examples/plugins/basic-esnext-a2ab62/README.md

-### Block Development Examples - Basic Esnext a2ab62
+# Basic Block with ESNext and Build Process

-The goal of this example is to show how to create a basic block with ESNext and JSX syntax and a build process.
+This example demonstrates how to create a modern WordPress block using ESNext (modern JavaScript) and JSX syntax.
+It showcases the fundamental setup required for block development with a build process powered by `@wordpress/scripts`, which handles all the necessary tooling configuration.

+Key concepts covered:

+-   Modern JavaScript (ESNext) and JSX syntax usage
+-   Build process setup with `@wordpress/scripts`
+-   Basic block registration and rendering
+-   Static block implementation
+-   NPM scripts for development and production builds

 <!-- Please, do not remove these @TABLE EXAMPLES BEGIN and @TABLE EXAMPLES END comments or modify the table inside.
 This table is automatically generated from the data at _data/examples.json and _data/tags.json -->
 <!-- @TABLE EXAMPLES BEGIN -->